BardicDefense/purple-hack/spells.md

 #### Project Image

 _Illusion (R: Long, D: 1 hour)_
-Save: Heroic (Per).
+Save: Perception 20.
 The caster creates an illusory duplicate that looks, sounds, and smells like the caster.
 It reacts naturally to the environment (e.g. its clothes will move in a draft).
 The illusion mimics the caster’s actions, including speech, unless the caster makes it act differently; if the caster chooses such, then while doing so the spell is a concentration spell.
 The caster can replace their own sensory input with that of the illusion’s, thus seeing, smelling and so on only what the illusion would; if so, the caster’s spells can originate from the image.
+The image appears unaffected by spells or missile weapons, but if the image is touched or hit in melee, it disappears.

 #### Scrye